Wednesday, June 3, 2015

 [Picture from Archaeology News Network]

-Work at Olympia’s gymnasium has revealed another section of thirty meters of its eastern stoa.
-Earlier excavations had already exposed a 70-meters long section, but a remaining 80 meters are still hidden underground.
-The central court of the gymnasium was surrounded by a wide stoa, whose roof was supported on the inner side by a double row of Doric columns.
-Behind the stoa on the west side were the rooms dedicated to the athletes, while on the east side the stoa was closed off by a solid outer wall.
+Work at Olympia’s Gymnasium has revealed another section of 30 meters of its eastern Stoa.
+Earlier excavations had already exposed a 70-meter-long section, but the remaining 80 meters are still hidden underground.
+The central court of the Gymnasium was surrounded by a wide stoa, whose roof was supported on the inner side by a double row of Doric columns.
+Behind the stoa on the west side were the rooms dedicated to the athletes, while on the east side, the stoa was closed off by a solid outer wall.

-An acute problem at present is caused by the rainwater that used to be drained by running over the road alongside the gymnasium but which is now – not too well – collected in a basin and does regularly inundate the site.
+An acute problem at present is caused by rainwater that used to be running over the road alongside the Gymnasium, but is now – not too well – collected in a basin and regularly inundates the site.
 To remedy this major problem, it has been agreed to divert the excessive water towards the nearby Kladeos River.
-The river seems to have been a problem even in antiquity as its waters swept away most the west wing of the gymnasium.
+The river seems to have been a problem even in antiquity, as its waters swept away most of the west wing of the Gymnasium.

-It will be interesting to see when and how this problem with be tackled properly.
+It will be interesting to see when and how this problem will be tackled properly.

 No comments: